jinsonvarghese/APTS/standard/8_Reporting/Implementation_Guide.md

 **Common Pitfalls:**
 - Running the verifier in the same LLM context as the discovering agent, which allows the agent's reasoning to influence the verification outcome
 - Implementing only a "does the PoC run" check without examining whether the PoC actually contacts the target
-- Treating all REJECTED findings as false positives without logging — some may indicate a genuine vulnerability that the agent described poorly, and the rejection log helps identify patterns for agent improvement
+- Treating all REJECTED findings as false positives without logging, since some may indicate a genuine vulnerability that the agent described poorly, and the rejection log helps identify patterns for agent improvement
 - Over-reliance on the verifier as a replacement for human review; the verifier is a pre-filter, not a substitute for APTS-RP-002

 ---